cloudpassage/cloudpassage-chef-cookbook/README.md

 ## Requirements and dependencies

-This cookbook depends on the yum, apt, and windows cookbooks.
+This cookbook depends on the yum and apt cookbooks.

 ## List of Files